mdklatt/serial-php/doc/tutorial.md

 classes can be bundled into a module for that format.
 There are two categories of filters, class filters and user filters.
 Class filters are part of the data model, while user filters are optionally applied by client code.
-Readers apply class filters before any user filters, and Writers apply them after any user filters.
-Class filters are not affected by the `filter()` method; instead, access them directly using the `classFilters` attribute.
+Readers apply class filters before any user filters, but Writers apply them after any user filters.
+Class filters are not affected by the `filter()` method; instead, add them using the `classFilter()` method.

     /**
      * Module for reading and writing the sample data format.